Alok0110/SurveyForms/README.md

 You can find documentation at [AutoSurveyForms.js on GitHub](https://github.com/Alok0110/SurveyForms).

-PHP parser @ version 2.0
+PHP parser @ Beta version 2.0 - AutoSurveyForms.js

 ## API Methods For PHP Parser, Used For Calculating Survey Results